-[FOR CONSIDERATION: Unaffiliated Third Party - Any person other than (1) a user of a company's products or services; (2) a company's employees; or (3) a vendor or supplier to a company when such vendor or supplier is used to provide a product or service related to facial template data.]
+[FOR CONSIDERATION: Unaffiliated Third Party - Any person other than (1) a user of a covered entity's products or services; (2) a covered entity's employees; or (3) a vendor or supplier to a covered entity when such vendor or supplier is used to provide a product or service related to facial template data.]

 Facial Template Data - A unique facial attribute or measurement generated by automatic measurements of an individual's facial characteristics, which are used by a covered entity to uniquely identify an individual's identity.
-Data that has been reasonably de-identified2 and the underlying document from which the data came3 is not facial template data and therefore is not covered by these best practices.
+Data that has been reasonably de-identified2 and the underlying document from which the data came3 is not facial template data and therefore is not covered by these best practices.4